 All students are required to have health insurance during their time at CU Boulder.
 Student's can elect coverage under their own insurance plan, through a family member or employer, or the university’s Student Gold Health Insurance Plan.

-Once a student is registered for six or more undergraduate credit hours or one or more graduate credit hours, students will be automatically enrolled in the Student Gold Health Insurance Plan and charged $1,889.50 per semester.
-Students can select the Campus Care Supplement or waive the Gold Plan by providing proof of health insurance coverage by September 16, 2016.
+Once a student is registered for six or more undergraduate credit hours or one or more graduate credit hours, students will be automatically enrolled in the Student Gold Health Insurance Plan.
+Students can select the Campus Care Supplement or waive the Gold Plan by providing proof of health insurance coverage.

 If a student doesn't have health insurance or wants comprehensive coverage on campus, they can confirm their enrollment in the Gold Plan.
 The Gold Plan provides coverage for Wardenburg Health Services as well as coverage locally and nationally.
-If a student does not want to be covered by the Gold Plan, they can waive this by providing proof of health insurance coverage by September 16, 2016.
+If a student does not want to be covered by the Gold Plan, they can waive this by providing proof of health insurance coverage.

 Campus Care is a supplement for students who already have their own health insurance but want basic on-campus coverage.
 This plan provides primary care coverage for Wardenburg Health Services in the Medical Clinic and Women's Clinic.
 Coverage is $175 per semester with no additional fees for covered services.

 It is CU’s policy that all students attending the university are required to have health insurance coverage.
 Students who do not sign up for the campus health insurance plans must provide proof that they are covered under their own insurance, or through employer or parent’s policies.

 The following immunizations requirements must be completed online by all new fall students by September 16, 2016:

 Medical Services provides comprehensive health care for all CU Boulder students conveniently on campus.